blackrushllc/basic/README.md

 Note: In this lean Basic build, the downloader uses a minimal in-process HTTP/1.1 client without external dependencies.
 HTTPS is not currently supported here and will return code 3.
 The full Basil distribution may provide HTTPS via optional features.

+### Declarations and assignments

+This build adds a few quality-of-life language features aligned with Basil:

+- CONST declarations (immutable):

+  CONST DEFAULT_OS = "L"
+  CONST MAX_RETRIES = 3
+  CONST PI = 3.14159

+  Rules:
+  - No type suffix on the name (no $, %, @).
+  - Type is inferred from the literal/expression.
+  - Reassigning a constant is a compile error (e.g., `PI = 3.14` is rejected).

+- DIM with multiple variables and defaults:

+  DIM a$, b$, c$
+  DIM i%, j%
+  DIM x, y

+  Behavior:
+  - String variables default to empty string "".
+  - Integer-suffixed variables default to 0.
+  - Unsuffixed numeric variables default to 0.

+- Implicit LET for assignments:

+  LET x% = 1
+  x% = 2           ' LET is optional
+  arr%(2) = 7      ' element assignment also works without LET
+  obj.Prop = 3

+  Notes:
+  - Function calls like `Foo(1,2)` are not treated as assignments.
+  - Assigning to a CONST (with or without LET) is rejected.

 ### Two ways to say the same thing (both valid in Basic/Basil🌿)
 Classic BASIC style: